In This Article

 A related issue is association fees covering such things as private road maintenance, or the maintenance of shared wells, community septic systems, common land, or other commonly owned property.
 It’s best to enter these arrangement with your eyes open.

 Wetland regulations are complex and exist at the federal, state, and often local levels (city, town, or county).
-Possible characteristics include seasonal standing water, a low spot that holds water for several days after a rain, a shallow water table, a pond or stream with gentle banks.
+Possible characteristics include seasonal standing water, a low spot that holds water for several days after a rain, a shallow water table, or a pond or stream with gentle banks.
 For a quick check, walk the site in springtime, a day or two after a heavy rain, looking for standing water or areas that are soggy underfoot.
 However, in some cases a designated and regulated wetlands may appear dry, may not contain marsh plants such as cattails, and may even be forested.

 The Vermont Water Quality Division defines a protected wetland as